ChaoticWalrus/Tutorials/07.Lesson_InductiveReasoning/Invariants/README.md

 - [ ] Run the invariant for yourself to see the results.

 However, although the invariant does verify that each user's balance must be less than the `totalFunds`, it does not promise that the `totalFunds` covers the sum of all users' balances.
 In other words the case where there are 2 users in the system: `funds[userA] = 8`, `funds[userA] = 6` and `totalFunds = 10` is valid.
 This case is clearly not what we meant.
-Each user can withdraw its balance, but once one has withdraw, there isn't enough money in the bank to pay the other user its deserved funds.
+Each user can withdraw its balance, but once one has withdrawn, there isn't enough money in the bank to pay the other user its deserved funds.

-Rethinking, we may come up with a second invariant that should always hold - "The sum over all users' balances should be less then or equal to the total funds in the system".
+Rethinking, we may come up with a second invariant that should always hold - "The sum over all users' balances should be less than or equal to the total funds in the system".
 If funds are only being transferred within the system, then equality should hold, but for our purpose we don't mind that the bank will hold extra ETH transferred from external source to make sure that the bank is solvent.

 To track the sum of all users' balances we'll need to use a new concept - a ghost.
 We'll learn about ghosts more profoundly in a later lesson [13.Lesson_Ghost](../../13.Lesson_Ghost), so for now follow the comments on the `.spec` file to understand what it does.